Fasghgfja/skeletonwithRain/Hardware_src/README.md

 This readme should describe the handle of the raspberry pi and the arduino uno LE.
 ## Arduino
-In the directory */Hardware_src/arduino* is the source code for the sensor station.
+In the directory [arduino](arduino) is the source code for the sensor station [Arduino_programm_v1.0.ino](arduino%2FArduino_programm_v1.0.ino).
 This program is prepared to load onto an arduinoUnoLE.
+The current name is "G4T2" but you can change it to another one if you like.
 The following service and characteristic are implemented:

     BLEService readSensorDataService("181A");